neofutur/php-mysql-tiled-map-tiles/README.md

 accessing with php and storing with mysql of tiled maps, tilesets and tiles

 edit the config file :

 $mapfolder= "map";

+where you will put your tiled map ( .tmx ) and other files

 $mapname = "agame_v1.tmx";

+the tiles map file

 $tilefolder="piko";
+where are your tiles images ( should work with non pico tiles )

+and the db config, only needed if you want to test the mysql import feature :

 $mysqlhost="localhost";
 $mysqldb="agame";
 $mysqluser="agame";